Mike Pence’s Black History Month Tweet Honoring A White Man Draws Flak

 Pence drew so much criticism for his Black History Month tweet that it gave birth to the hashtag #PenceBlackHistory.

 Pence doesn’t exactly have a sterling record in terms of championing the rights of minority groups.
 In fact, he’s been a notorious opponent of the LGBT community.
 To say that he is against marriage equality is an understatement.
-When he was in Congress, Mike Pence said that being gay is a choice, and that sexual relations between gay couples always lead to “societal collapse,” the Business Insider reports.
+When he was in Congress, Mike Pence said that being gay is a choice and that sexual relations between gay couples always lead to “societal collapse,” the Business Insider reports.

 Pence is also a proponent of the so-called “conversion therapy,” a form of treatment that aims to change the sexual preferences of gay and lesbian individuals.
 The American Psychological Association called out the practice, saying that it has no basis in medical fact.
 Many states have already banned the practice.